jsatgit/Fireworks/README.md

 ## Type

 This is the type of firework that is to be fired.
 A generic set of fireworks will be available.
-Custome fireworks can also be made.
-The fireworks details will also be in JSON format and requires a unique identifier.
-The type gives us information regarding the number of stars used, the type of stars used, the colour etc.
+Custom fireworks can also be made.
+They are defined in the shell definition.

 ## xPosition